Located in: Hungary

 The faculty of medicine started M.D. training in English in 1987, with only 49 students.
 Debrecen is now proud to say its current number of students exceeds 1500.
 The University of Debrecen is internationally recognised in the fields of both basic and clinical research, which facilitates the support and close cooperation of researchers and interdisciplinary studies.
 All curricula meet the challenges of modern times and embody basic but comprehensive values regarding the course.

 The faculty of medicine is located at 4032 Debrecen, Nagyerdei krt.
 94, Hungary.
-There are no graduate entry routes, but student transfers are welcome.

 With 29,000 students at the University of Debrecen, there are plenty of facilities to provide extracurricular and leisure activities for scholars.
 There are three main categories where the latter can expect excellent quality: research opportunities, university clubs, and sports opportunities.